5T33Z0/OC-Little-Translated/02. Disabling unsupported devices/Disabling unsupported GPUs/README.md

 ## How to disable external GPU
-There are two methods for disabling incompazinöe external GPUs:
+There are two methods for disabling incompatible external GPUs:

 **Method 1**: Modifying `DeviceProperties` for external GPU in config.plist: